-Assets and liabilities recorded at fair value in the balance sheet are measured and classified in a hierarchy for disclosure purposes consisting of three "levels" based on the observability of inputs available in the market place used to measure their fair values as discussed below:
+Assets and liabilities recorded at fair value in the balance sheet are measured and classified in a hierarchy for disclosure purposes consisting of three "levels" based on the observability of inputs available in the marketplace used to measure their fair values as discussed below:

 - Level 1: Fair value measurements that are quoted prices (unadjusted) in active markets for identical assets or liabilities that the Branch has the ability to access as of the measurement date.
 Market price data is generally obtained from exchange or dealer markets.
 The Branch does not adjust the quoted price for such instruments.
-Assets measured at fair value on a recurring basis and classified as Level 1 are actively traded equities or equity fund holding such assets.
-The Branch considers that government debt securities issued by G7 countries (United States, Canada, France, Germany, Italy, Japan, and the United Kingdom) and traded in a dealer market to be Level 1, until they no longer trade with sufficient frequency and volume to be considered actively traded. - Level 2: Fair value measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
+Assets measured at fair value on a recurring basis and classified as Level 1 are actively traded equities.
+The Branch considers that government debt securities issued by G7 countries (the United States, Canada, France, Germany, Italy, Japan, the United Kingdom) and traded in a dealer market to be Level 1, taking into consideration the sufficiency of trade frequency and volume. - Level 2: Fair value measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
 Level 2 inputs include quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active and inputs other than quoted prices that are observable for the asset and liability, such as interest rates and yield curves that are observable at commonly quoted intervals.
 Assets and liabilities measured at fair value on a recurring basis and classified as Level 2 generally include government securities issued by non-G7 countries, most investment grade corporate bonds, hedge fund investments and derivative contracts. - Level 3: Fair value measurements based on valuation techniques that use significant inputs that are unobservable.
 Unobservable inputs are only used to measure fair value to the extent that relevant observable inputs are not available, allowing for circumstances in which there is little, if any, market activity for the asset or liability.
-There are no Level 3 instruments for the financial year ended 31 December 2023 (2022: nil).
+There are no Level 3 instruments for the financial year ended 31 December 2024 (2023: nil).